 - A. A provider may begin to provide authorized services to CCAP eligible children during the week that an application for the CCAP approval has been submitted to the OCC.
-However, DHS shall only make payment for such services when, and on the condition that, the provider is granted CCAP approved status, completes the introductory training, and enrollment and complies with reporting activities specified in this rule. - B. DHS shall discontinue payments when a provider exceeds the number of allowable children in its care or has evidence of provider non-compliance with the current approved Provider Agreement (APA), and or DCYF licensing regulations.
+However, DHS shall only make payment for such services when, and on the condition that, the provider is granted CCAP approved status, completes the introductory trainings and enrollment, and complies with reporting activities specified in this rule. - B. DHS shall discontinue payments when a provider exceeds the number of allowable children in its care or has evidence of provider non-compliance with the current approved Provider Agreement (APA), and or DCYFlicensing regulations.

-0850.03.01 Central Provider Directory (CPD) Approved Providers
+Central Provider Directory (CPD) Approved Providers

-The CCAP Central Provider Directory (CPD) standardizes the process for approving child care providers to participate in the CCAP and provide a central source of information about, and for, CCAP approved providers.
+The CCAP Central Provider Directory(CPD) standardizes the process for approving child care providers to participate in the CCAP and provide a central source of information about, and for, CCAP approved providers.
 The process for gaining entry to the CPD, and attaining CCAP approved status, varies depending on type of child care provider.

 - A. Categories of CPD Approved Providers.
 In general, entry into the CPD shall be limited to the following categories of child care providers: - 1.
 DCYF Licensed Child Care Providers. - a.
 Child care providers regulated by, and operating in accordance with, the standards established by the Rhode Island Department of Children, Youth and Families (DCYF) appropriate to the child care setting. - b.
 Providers in this category include licensed center-based child care programs, group family child care homes, family child care homes and school-age programs. - c.
-Also included are summer camp programs operated by licensed centers where children spend at least part of their day at the regulated facility where DCYF center standards are maintained during the entire day.
+Also included are summer camp programs operated bylicensed centers where DCYF center standards are maintained during the entire day.
 Summer camps, by definition, may not operate for more than twelve (12) weeks per year. - 2.
 License exempt Child Care Providers. - a.
 Relatives, friends and/or neighbors of families eligible for CCAP who are not required by law to obtain DCYF licensure, but are authorized to participate in the CCAP. - b.
 Providers in this category will only be approved as long as they have a CCAP pending or eligible child in their care and have been successfully screened by DHS as specified in Section 0850.03.02 of this rule; and - 3.
-Comprehensive Early Childhood Education Program: Programs certified by the Rhode Island Department of Education (DOE) to operate half (1/2) day pre- school programs and approved by DHS as meeting the CCAP program requirements.
+Comprehensive Early Childhood Education Program: Programs licensed by DCYF, approved by the Rhode Island Department of Education (RIDE) to operate half (1/2) day pre-school programs and approved by DHS as meeting the CCAP program requirements.

 - B. Scope of CCAP Approval.
-For the purposes of the CCAP, "approved" means the child care provider has met the requirements to enroll eligible children through the DHS CCAP automated enrollment system, has received payment for allowable child care expenses, and has participated in certain DHS programs. - 1.
+For the purposes of the CCAP, "approved" means the child care provider has met the requirement to enroll eligible children through the DHS CCAP automated enrollment system, has received payment for allowable child care expenses, and has participated in certain DHS programs. - 1.
 Although these requirements reflect the minimum standards for safe and healthful child care, CCAP approved status is not, and shall in no way be construed as, related to the quality of services rendered by the child care provider. - 2.
 DHS will not pay providers for services rendered prior to the week that the CPD receives their application to be a CCAP approved provider.

-0850.03.02 CPD Application for Approval Process
+CPD Application for Approval Process